fusiondirectory/fusiondirectory-orchestrator/README.md

 # FusionDirectory Orchestrator

-FusionDirectory Orchestrator is an REST API orchestrator.
+FusionDirectory Orchestrator is a REST API orchestrator.
 It is a part of our new workflow management system defined in FusionDirectory Is purpose is to execute tasks defined in FusionDirectory.

-# Features
+## Features

 * Tasks management.
 * Tasks execution.

 ## Tasks management

-FusionDirectory Orchestrator REST API allows the retrieval of existing created Tasks.
+FusionDirectory Orchestrator REST API allows the retrieval of existing created tasks.
-It offer simple view on the status of each tasks.
+It offers a simple view on the status of each task.

 It is possible to retrieve specialized tasks and see their content.

-#Tasks execution
+## Tasks execution

-One of the main aspect of FusionDirectory Orchestrator is to allow processing of some desired tasks.
+One of the main aspects of FusionDirectory Orchestrator is to allow processing of some desired tasks.

-For exemple :
+For example :

-In case of a task of type mail, the list of related emails will be sent if scheduled is matched.
+In the case of a task of type mail, the list of related emails will be sent if scheduled is matched.

 ## Get help

 ### Community support

-There are a couple ways you can try [to get help][get help].
+There are a couple of ways you can try [to get help][get help].

 ### Professional support